 You can wear a few

-Queen Elizabeth II is known for wearing multiple poppies.
+Queen Elizabeth II was known for wearing multiple poppies.
 Some people wear several poppies in order to honour different countries or different individuals.

 Dispose of it respectfully